 With distributed collaboration, you can connect and integrate your GIS across a network of participants, enabling you to organize and share content between individuals, businesses, and communities.
 Distributed collaboration (or simply collaboration) is based on a foundation of trust and driven by common goals or initiatives.
 Once you've established a trusted collaboration, you are able to extend your GIS content to a network of participants.
 Shared content becomes discoverable for each participant in the collaboration.

-ArcGIS Online organizations can participate in collaborations with ArcGIS Enterprise 10.5.1 portals to replicate items and data across the enterprise.
+ArcGIS Online organizations can participate in collaborations with ArcGIS Enterprise 10.5.1 and later portals to replicate items and data across the enterprise.
 Collaborations can be useful for many data workflows, including sharing content with the public, managing field data collections, and backing up data.
 For example, consider a scenario in which two city departments (for example, Public Works and Public Safety), each with an ArcGIS Enterprise portal, need to share their maps and layers with the city's central ArcGIS Online organization.
 The layers and maps will be used to create additional maps and apps to share with both the public and city staff who need a complete picture.
 To accomplish this, the ArcGIS Online organization sets up a collaboration with the two department portals as collaboration guests.
 The department portals use the collaboration to send their data to the ArcGIS Online organization, and the city then combines the layers into new focused maps and apps and shares them with the public and city staff.
 Distributed collaboration facilitates this workflow because it allows data to be shared and replicated automatically, without the need to manually create new layer items and update layers as the data changes.

 Set up a collaboration

-ArcGIS Online organizations can host collaborations with ArcGIS Enterprise 10.5.1 portal guests.
+ArcGIS Online organizations can host collaborations with ArcGIS Enterprise 10.5.1 and later portal guests.
 The following are high-level steps for configuring a collaboration.
 For detailed steps and information about collaboration, see Create a collaboration and How collaboration works.